 One important lesson that life has taught me: no one gets to where they are all by themselves.

 A little backstory: my immigrant parents made their way to America from Vietnam during the War.
-They came with $20 in their pocket and managed to build a comfortable net worth in only 20 years’ time, which allowed them to retire in their 40’s.
+They came with $20 in their pocket and worked their butts off to build a comfortable net worth for themselves, my sister and me in only 20 years' time.
 As much as their hard work, determination, and discipline contributed to this, it was also the kindness of strangers who sponsored them to come to America who made it possible for them to even get on their feet.

 These people, who had no obligation to my parents, helped them learn English, find jobs, get housing, and even threw together their small wedding.